 Babbel is a 100% subscription-based business-to-consumer (B2C) language learning software.

 Babbel GmbH, based in Berlin, Germany, operates this e-learning platform.
-They also have an office in NY, in the USA.
+It also has an office in NY, USA.

 The app claims to have been downloaded and subscribed over 10 million times by learners worldwide since January 2008.

-As you’d expect, it is available on iOS, Android, and the Web.
+As expected, it is available on iOS, Android, and the Web.
 You only need to download the app.
 Then, log in to the site, create an account, try, pay, and start.

-Babbel has lessons in 14 languages with custom, mixed, and ever-growing content.
-They have in-house linguists to ensure the quality of content and pedagogy rather than just approaching community members.
+Babbel offers lessons in 14 languages with custom, mixed, and ever-growing content.
+Rather than just approaching community members, Babbel has in-house linguists to ensure the quality of content and pedagogy.

 The History of Babbel

 The four founders, Thomas Holl, Lorenz Heine, Toine Diepstraten, and Markus Witte, started this company in August 2007.
-Later, in January 2008, Babbel went online that included community features.
+In January 2008, Babbel went online and included community features.

 Initially, it was based on the freemium model (free lessons, and later, one must pay for premium content).
 But, in the last 15 years, it has grown to 14 languages and over 10 million subscribers.